scala/scala3-example-project/README.md

 ## Usage

 This is a normal sbt project.
-You can compile code with `sbt compile` and run it with `sbt run`. `sbt console` will start a Scala 3 REPL.
+You can compile code with `sbt compile`, run the main method with `sbt run` and run the tests with `sbt test`. `sbt console` will start a Scala 3 REPL.

 If compiling this example project fails, you probably have a global sbt plugin that does not work with Scala 3.
 You might try disabling plugins in